-The following article has been updated to reflect the changing guidance.
-The situation is likely to change further over the coming days and weeks.
-Please check back here regularly for the latest updates as guidance will change.
+The following article has been updated to reflect the latest guidance.
+The situation is likely to change further over the coming weeks.
+Please check back here regularly for the latest updates.

-Currently there is little known about the virus in lupus.
-Also people with lupus often have very different symptoms from each other and we cannot give any more specific details on a case-by-case basis at this time.
-We appreciate that some guidance may therefore be very generalised.
+People with lupus often have very different symptoms from each other and we cannot give any more specific details on a case-by-case basis at this time.
+We appreciate that some guidance may therefore be very general.

 What is coronavirus (COVID-19)?

 A coronavirus is a type of virus.
 As a group, coronaviruses are common across the world, with some causing the common cold.
 Typical symptoms of coronavirus include fever and a cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.

 All viruses mutate.
 These tiny genetic changes happen as the virus makes new copies of itself to spread and thrive.
 Most are inconsequential, and a few can even be harmful to the virus’ survival, but some can make it more infectious or threatening.
 There are now many thousands of different versions, or variants, of the COVID-19 virus circulating.
 Experts’ concerns focus on a small number of these.

 At this time, there is not sufficient evidence to indicate that any common variant strains are associated with more severe disease from infection.
 There is also not sufficient evidence to suggest that the COVID-19 vaccines being administered in the UK will be ineffective against existing common variant strains.

 The virus spreads mainly between people who are in close contact with one another (within about 6 feet or 2 metres) through water droplets produced when an infected person coughs or sneezes.
 These droplets can land in the eyes, mouths or noses of people who are nearby or possibly be breathed into the lungs.